7 personal loan mistakes that could cost you money

 Many lenders have prequalification processes so you can quickly compare rates without harming your credit.
 Even if you’re crunched for time, you can still find the best offer.

-If you desperately need cash, it could be tempting to go with the first lender you find that approves you for a loan.
-Unfortunately, this could also be a costly mistake.
-There is no way to know if you’re getting the best deal or if there are better options.
+If you desperately need cash, it could be tempting to go with the first lender you find that approves your loan request.
+Unfortunately, this could be a costly mistake.
+With only one offer in-hand, there’s no way to know whether you’re getting the best deal or if there are better options.

 For example, here’s what you’ll pay for a 36-month, $15,000 loan with different interest rates.